hargoniX/master/thesis/thesis.typ

 fragment supported by Chako.

-To answer *RQ2*, I follow the evaluation approach of Nitpick and previous Isabelle counterexample finding tools: Taking correct theorem statements and mutating them in hopes of creating false ones.
+To answer *RQ2*, I follow the evaluation approach of Nitpick and previous Isabelle counterexample-finding tools: Taking correct theorem statements and mutating them in hopes of creating false ones.
 Unlike in Isabelle, swapping out constants or removing assumptions can make a Lean theorem no longer type-check due to dependent types.
-Because of this, I adapted a slightly different approach to mutation.
-For each theorem I generate variants of the theorem with individual assumptions removed, logical and relational connectives swapped with others, and variables replaced with other variables of the same type.
+Because of this, I adopted a slightly different approach to mutation.
+For each theorem, I generate variants of the theorem with individual assumptions removed, logical and relational connectives swapped with others, and variables replaced with other variables of the same type.
 Since any of these mutations may render the statement ill-typed, each candidate mutant is type-checked and included in the benchmark suite only if it is well-typed.